Psyche(d) with Tempo

 April 28, 2023 — obsessive-compulsion & separation anxiety in media: part II.

-“High Anxiety: Catastrophe, Scandal, Age, and Comedy” (1992) Patricia Mellencamp https://archive.org/details/highanxietycatas0000mell
+“High Anxiety: Catastrophe, Scandal, Age, and Comedy” (1992) Patricia Mellencamp

 May 26, 2023 — psyche amidst political intervention.